Phileodontist/Phileodontist/README.md

 /ˈwɛl.kəm tu maɪ ˈɡɪt.hʌb/!

-I'm an aspiring Data Engineer with a background building data infrastructure within various research domains<br/>
+I'm an Data Engineer with a background building data infrastructure within various research domains<br/>
 (Biomedical, Internet/Network, and Ocean & Geological Sciences), with a focus in applying [F.A.I.R. principles](https://www.nature.com/articles/sdata201618).

 My work focuses on designing and implementing sustainable data infrastructure to support innovation by<br/> ensuring data is findable, accessible, interopable, and reusable.